-- Place flour on a piece of parchment paper with cinnamon and allspice and combine together (you can also do this in a small bowl - the parchment just makes it easy to pour into the other ingredients)
+- Place flour on a piece of parchment paper with cinnamon, allspice and salt.
+Combine together (you can also do this in a small bowl - the parchment just makes it easy to pour into the other ingredients)

-- In a medium size bowl, cream butter or margarine with powdered sugar until well blended (by hand or in a stand mixer).
+- In a medium size bowl, cream butter or margarine with powdered sugar and vanilla until well blended (by hand or in a stand mixer).

-- Stir in dry ingredients, half at a time. blending well to make a soft dough; stir in pecans and vanilla.
+- Stir in dry ingredients, half at a time, blending well to make a soft dough; stir in pecans.

-- Roll dough, a teaspoon at a time, into marble size balls between palms of hands; place 2 inches apart on ungreased cookie sheets or parchment-lined cookie sheets.
+- Roll dough, a tablespoon at a time, into marble size balls between palms of hands; place 2 inches apart on ungreased cookie sheets or parchment-lined cookie sheets.

-- Make a hollow in center of each with thumb; fill with about 1/2 tsp jam or jelly.
+- Make a hollow in center of each with thumb; fill with about ½ teaspoon jam or jelly.

-- Bake in slow oven (300°) 20 minutes, or until delicately golden.
+- Bake in slow oven (300°) 25 minutes, or until delicately golden.
 Remove from cookie sheets; cool completely on wire racks.
-Makes 4 dozen cookies.
+Makes 30 cookies.